tmukande-debug/STMBR_RecSys/README.md

 ## STMBR
-Implementation for our paper **Sinkhorn Transformer for Multi-Behaviour Recommendation**.
+Implementation code for the paper **Sinkhorn Transformer for Multi-Behaviour Recommendation**.

 ## Requirements
 The code is built on Pytorch and the [RecBole](https://github.com/RUCAIBox/RecBole) library.
 Use following command to install the requeiremnts: